apostrophecms/docs/docs/cookbook/using-s3-storage.md

 4) Select "ACLs enabled" and "Object writer" then acknowledge the warning and save the changes.
 ![S3 console object ownership edit screen](../images/s3-object-permission.png)

+If you are using a CDN or want to make uploaded objects private for another reason, you can set the `bucketObjectsACL` to `private`.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 ## Using FileBase for storage

 The FileBase storage service uses a truncated version of the S3 API.
 However, we can use this service in almost the same manner as the AWS S3 service.
 In this case, we must pass in one additional environment variable, `APOS_S3_ENDPOINT`, and **not** set the `APOS_S3_REGION` variable.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 1) Create a [FileBase account](https://filebase.com/).
 While the service does have a free tier, it doesn't allow public access.
 This means our site won't be able to load resources, so you need to select one of their paid plans.
 2) From the console switch to the "Buckets" tab and click on "Create Bucket".